 The video game industry is booming.
 In 2017 the video games market was worth 78 billion dollars, and it’s projected to hit 90 billion in 2020.
 80% of that revenue is in software.
 And since 2016 there have been over 2.5 billion people buying and playing video games.
 The video game renaissance has brought about enormous success for many corporations and private individuals.
-This success can be measured in different ways, but just to see how much money can be made (or to set your sights on a particular company to work for), here is an unordered list of some of the most successful video game companies.
+This success can be measured in different ways, but just to see how much money can be made (or to set your sights on a particular company to work for), here is an unordered list of the top video game companies of all time.

 Sony Computer Entertainment